The Foundations of the Russian Art of Strategy

 ‘Through his excellent translations, Fridman provides valuable insight into how Russians view military science, the intersection of politics and strategy, and the necessity to conform, not to doctrine, but to situational circumstances and the “rules of reality”.’ — Paul Robinson, University of Ottawa, author of Grand Duke Nikolai Nikolaevich: Supreme Commander of the Russian Army

 Ofer Fridman (PhD) is Lecturer in War Studies and Director of Operations at the Centre for Strategic Communication, King’s College London.
-His previous book with Hurst, Russian ‘Hybrid Warfare’: Resurgence and Politicisation, was chosen as a Foreign Affairs Book of the Year in 2019.
+His previous book with Hurst, Russian ‘Hybrid Warfare’: Resurgence and Politicisation, was chosen as Foreign Affairs Book of the Year in 2019.